 We performed a comparison between AWS Config and Spring Cloud based on real PeerSpot user reviews.

-Find out in this report how the two Configuration Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It provides control over all mobile devices that are being connected to the corporate network."
+Find out in this report how the two Configuration Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I like the fact that it's integrated with the rest of the Microsoft products, so customers can manage it from their Office 365 portal or Azure portal."

 "The initial setup is super easy, it takes like two minutes.
 Literally a one-click deployment."